Boyd massacre

+Background

-BackgroundBoyd was a 395-ton (bm) brigantine that had brought convicts to New South Wales and then in October 1809 sailed from Australia's Sydney Cove to Whangaroa on the east coast of New Zealand's Northland Peninsula to pick up kauri spars.
+Boyd was a 395-ton (bm) brigantine that had brought convicts to New South Wales.
+In October 1809, it sailed from Australia's Sydney Cove to Whangaroa on the east coast of New Zealand's Northland Peninsula to pick up kauri spars.
 The ship was under the command of Captain John Thompson and carried about 70 people.

 The ship carried several passengers, including ex-convicts who had completed their transportation sentences and four or five New Zealanders who were returning to their homeland.
 Among the latter was Te Ara, or Tarrah, known to the crew as George, the son of a Māori chief from Whangaroa.
 Te Ara had spent more than a year on board different vessels that included a sealing expedition to islands in the Southern Ocean.

 On the Boyd he was expected to work his passage on the ship.
-Some accounts state that he declined to do so because he was ill or because of his status as a chief's son.Shipwrecks and Disasters at Sea W.H.G.
-Kingston.
-George Routledge and Sons, London.
-1873 Another account states that the ship's cook accidentally threw some pewter spoons overboard and accused Te Ara of stealing them to avoid being flogged himself.
+Some accounts state that he declined to do so because he was ill or because of his status as a chief's son.
+Another account states that the ship's cook accidentally threw some pewter spoons overboard and accused Te Ara of stealing them to avoid being flogged himself.
 Alexander Berry, in a letter describing the events, said: "The captain had been rather too hasty in resenting some slight theft."

-Whatever the reason, the result was that the captain deprived him of food and had him tied to a capstan and whipped with a cat-o'-nine-tails.
+Whatever the reason, the result was that the captain deprived Te Ara of food and had him tied to a capstan and whipped with a cat-o'-nine-tails.

 This treatment of Te Ara prompted him to seek utu, or revenge.
 Te Ara regained the confidence of the captain and persuaded him to put into Whangaroa Bay, assuring him that it was the best place to secure the timber he desired.

 Upon reaching Whangaroa, Te Ara reported his indignities to his tribe and displayed the whip marks on his back.
-In accordance with Māori customs, they formed a plan for utu.
+In accordance with Māori customs, the tribe formed a plan for utu.
 Under British law, whipping was the common punishment for minor crimes – a British person could be legally hanged for stealing goods to the value of five shillings.
 In Māori culture, however, the son of a chief was a privileged figure who did not bow to an outsider's authority.
 Physical punishment of his son caused the chief to suffer a loss of face (or "mana"), and to Māori this warranted a violent retribution.